 What is CommBank School Banking?

 The School Banking program helps Australian school kids learn about money and develop their money-saving skills in a fun and interactive way.
-Run in participating primary schools across the country, the program encourages children to make regular deposits into their CommBank Youthsaver Accounts.
+Run in participating primary schools across the country, the program encourages children to make regular deposits into their CommBank Youthsaver Account.